Mar 1, 2021

 - Psychological damages

-At The Law Offices of Nathaniel F. Hansford, we understand that brain injuries can lead to life-threatening or lifelong consequences.
+At Hansford McDaniel LLC, we understand that brain injuries can lead to life-threatening or lifelong consequences.
 Our workers’ compensation attorneys are committed to protecting injured construction workers in Atlanta and the surrounding areas by helping them obtain the maximum benefits they deserve and need to recover.

 Contact our firm at (770) 741-2825 to speak with our legal team for free today!